 Dean Rodocker is the primary resource for new undergraduate students from the time they commit to attend W&L through the start of their sophomore year.
 Jason has worked at W&L for 10 years.
 He earned his Bachelor's degree from Hanover College, where he majored in Communication.
 He received his Master of Science in Higher Education and Student Affairs and Juris Doctor at Indiana University in Bloomington, Indiana.
 His responsibilities as Dean include coordinating summer communication, Leading Edge pre-orientation trips, First-Year housing, orientation week, academic advising, peer tutoring, First-Year Leadership Council (FYLC), extended orientation, Phi Eta Sigma honor society and other services and support for First-Years in promoting the University mission.
 Jason enjoys sports, the outdoors, and participating in a variety of athletic, recreational and community endeavors.

-Dean Hobbs serves as the primary resource for juniors and supports the Assistant Dean of Sophomores in their work with transfer students and the sophomore class.
+Dean Hobbs serves as the primary resource for juniors and seniors and supports the Dean of Sophomores in their work with transfer students and the sophomore class.
 Dean Hobbs focuses on offering student support that will enhance the college experience; including classwide outreach and programs, one-on-one support, and resource referrals to aid students in making meaningful connections across campus.
 Dean Hobbs has been at W&L since 2012 and in addition to her work as a class dean, she mentors staff in the areas of Leadership Development and Greek Life, as well as serves as co-director to W&L's Quality Enhancement Plan [the AIM initiative].
 She is originally from New Jersey, graduated from Elon University with a Bachelor of Arts in Strategic Communications and received her Masters of Education in Counseling Psychology at James Madison University.